EmidaOlamide/Investigate-a-Dataset-Udacity/README.md

 This is a project from Udacity Data Analysis Nanodegree; Investigate a dataset project

 The data set contains information about 10,866 movies collected from The Movie Database (TMDb), including user ratings and revenue.
-The following questions will be answered with the data:
+The following questions were answered with the data:

 ## The questions answered with the data
 1. What is the average user rating for all the movies?